geojeff/sproutcore-examples/README.md

 added, with the help of Avi and others  on the irc channel (#sproutcore).

-For flot, you can clone Bo Xiao's [flot-sproutcore](http://github.com/imxiaobo/flot-sproutcore), which will get you a demo app in a separate flot-integration directory, with its own apps and frameworks directories.
+For flot, you can clone Bo Xiao's [flot-sproutcore](http://github.com/imxiaobo/flot-sproutcore), which will get you a demo app in a separate directory, with its own apps and frameworks directories.
 I did that, played with the demo, looked things over, then copied flot-integration/frameworks/flot into the same place in sproutcore-examples (sproutcore-examples/frameworks/).

 Raphael
 -------